dfbr/craft_journal/_posts/_2025-11-10-upcycled-denim-tote.md

     - Old pair of jeans
     - Matching thread
     - Optional lining fabric
+excerpt: "Transform old jeans into a sturdy, functional tote bag.
+A sustainable crafting project perfect for beginners."
 ---

 Instead of throwing away my old worn-out jeans, I decided to transform them into a sturdy tote bag.
 This project is perfect for beginners and promotes sustainable crafting!